Phonon-mediated Hydrodynamic Transport in a Weyl Semimetal: The model

 \subsection{Boltzmann Equation}

 The evolution of the distribution function $f_\lambda(\bm{p},\bm{x}$) for the fermionic quasiparticles with chirality $\lambda = L,R$ is governed by the quantum Boltzmann equation

 where $\bm{F}$ is the external force acting on the particles and $\bm{v}_{\lambda} \equiv \nabla_{\bm{p}}\epsilon_{\bm{p}} = \hat{\bm{p}}$ is the group velocity for linearly dispersive WSMs.
 Note that the $\lambda$ dependence of the group velocity is implicitly encoded in the reference point for the momentum $\bm{p}$.
+We point out that we are not considering the contribution from the Berry curvature to the velocity, that might lead to anomalous Hall currents, as we are interested in transport responses linear in external applied fields \cite{Stephanov12,Son12,Gorbar18,Sukhachov22}.
 The collision integral (right hand side of (\ref{boltzmann})) contains terms arising from the scattering of electrons by impurities, absortion/emission of real phonons and electron-electron interactions:

 Electron-electron interactions are the only processes that conserve electron momentum.
 We do not consider here screened Coulomb interactions, and assume that virtual phonon exchange is the only source of electron-electron interactions.